ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

     while (i < 8)
     {
-        // The ternary operator sets a 1 or 0 into the string, depending on the value of the far left bit in variable a. b[i] = a & 0x80 ?
+        // The ternary operator sets a 1 or 0 into the string, depending on the value of the far left bit in variable a.
+        // The expression 'a & 0x80' checks if the most significant bit (leftmost bit) of 'a' is set.
+If it is, 'b[i]' is set to '1'; otherwise, it is set to '0'. b[i] = a & 0x80 ?
 '1' : '0';

         // Variable a's value is shifted one bit position to the left.